 The City's original General Plan was adopted in 1973, and since that time, several amendments have been adopted.
 Amending the General Plan is a necessary process to maintain a current and responsive General Plan.
-Amendments to each element in the General Plan are limited by the City Council to six times per calendar year.
+Pursuant to Government Code Section 65358. mandatory elements to the General Plan generally each may only be amended up to four (4) times per calendar year, with some exceptions for certain affordable housing projects and legally mandated amendments.
 Most amendments involve a change to the land use designation of a particular property.
 However, amendments to any part of the text, goals, objectives, or policies may also be appropriate.